 Please note: The program Information Technology is subject to special application procedures

 - Applicants from the EU are requested to send their application to:

 OWL University of Applied Sciences and Arts (TH OWL)

 Admissions Office / Enrollment

 - Applicants from outside the EU are requested to apply through the university service portal uni-assist.

 An application needs to include the following documents:

-• an English motivation letter including information about the specific talents and interests that explain the applicant's motivation to apply for this particular master's degree program at TH OWL and about the applicant's reasons for identification with the vocational field of information technology.
+- an English motivation letter including information about the specific talents and interests that explain the applicant's motivation to apply for this particular degree program.

 Topics: Electrical engineering, Computer science, Engineering sciences, Technology